Philosophy & outcomes

 - Professional development is facilitated by constructive criticism and respectful guidance.

 - Just as professional development is an ongoing process, the development of this internship is never complete.
-Intern, faculty and advisor input is actively sought, encouraged, and used in continuous quality improvement.
+Intern, faculty and advisor input is actively sought, encouraged and used in continuous quality improvement.

-Internship goals & objectives
+Internship goals and objectives

-The following graduate and program outcome measures assess the full intent of the dietetic internship goals
+The following graduate and program outcome measures assess the full intent of the dietetic internship goals:

 1. The dietetic internship will prepare graduates to be competent entry-level dietitians: